j-vorloeper/HRW/README.md

 ## Project Status

-The package is tested against Julia `0.5` on Windows.
+The package is tested against Julia `0.6` on Windows and Linux.

 ## References